wolfcohub/craft-thesaurus-lex/README.md

 # Thesaurus Lex

-Thesaurus Lex is a custom Craft CMS plugin that integrates Merriam-Webster's dictionary and thesaurus APIs into CKEditor fields.
+Thesaurus Lex is a custom Craft CMS plugin that integrates Merriam-Webster's Collegiate<sup>®</sup> Dictionary with Audio and Merriam-Webster's Collegiate Thesaurus APIs into CKEditor fields.
 This plugin enables users to quickly look up definitions and synonyms for the selected word.
 ![Screen shot of ThesaurusLex dictionary lookup feature.](thesaurus-lex-modal.png)

 ## Requirements

 - Craft CMS 4.0.0 or later.
 - CKEditor (version compatible with Craft CMS installation)
-- Merriam-Webster API keys for **Collegiate Dictionary** and **Collegiate Thesaurus**.
+- API keys for **Merriam-Webster's Collegiate Dictionary with Audio** and **Merriam-Webster's Collegiate Thesaurus**.

 ---